Marriage Counseling for New ParentsReconnecting Couples After Baby

 The truth is that both of you could probably give your relationship a bit more attention.
 But no one ever really taught you how to be married, and they certainly didn’t cover how to be married with children.

-Think back to your wedding vows- for better or worse, sickness or health.
+Think back to your wedding vows when you agreed to love your partner for better or worse, in sickness or health.
 Nothing.
 Absolutely nothing about becoming parents together.

 No promise about little kids sucking the energy out of you and draining your bank account.

 Having children changes everything, but it doesn’t have to destroy your relationship.

 You want to fall back in love with your partner and be an awesome parent.
 Counseling for new parents can help.

 The good news is you don’t have to wait until your kids are in college to have a great marriage again.
 You’re searching for a way to rebuild the bond that you once had with your partner.
 You want to look forward to seeing each other at the end of the day and enjoy the time spent as a family.